 The COVID-19 Symptom Study has been able to build a model to predict the likelihood of developing long-COVID based on age, gender, BMI and the number and combination of symptoms experienced in the first week of illness.

 Statistical tests showed that this model was able to identify more than two thirds (69%) of people who went on to get long-COVID (sensitivity), and was 73% effective at avoiding false alarms (specificity).
-This simple model suggests that it should be possible to predict using the app who is more likely to go on to suffer from long-COVID, to help target early interventions and direct research aimed at better understanding and treating this poorly-understood consequence.
+This simple model suggests that it should be possible to predict using the app who is more likely to go on to suffer from long-COVID, to help target early interventions and direct research aimed at better understanding and treating this poorly-understood consequence of the virus.

 In England, the Centre for Mental Health has predicted that up to 10 million people (almost 20% of the population) will need either new or additional mental health support as a direct consequence of the crisis.
 This equates to almost 2 million Londoners who will need support for the mental health in the coming months and years.